coderpheonix/fabric-fault-detection/README.md

 ## Citation
 If you use this research in your work, please cite it as:
 ```
 Shahidul Islam, "Automated Fabric Fault Detection Using Python and OpenCV: A Machine Vision-Based Approach," 2025.
+*Note: I am currently working on publishing this research and the associated code in a peer-reviewed journal.
+Once published, I will update this citation with the journal reference.*

 ```

 ## License